oddle-developer/oddle-rn-challenge/README.md

     1. Full Name
     2. Email Address
     3. How did you know about this job
-    4. Feedback on this assessment
-    5. The link to download the Android *.apk
+    4. The link to download your Android *.apk

-## Oddle Challenge API
-Instructions and documentation can be found at this [site](https://oddle-challenge-api.herokuapp.com).
+    5. Feedback on this assessment